 This course provides a thorough exploration of ancient Greek and Roman philosophical thought from the original efforts of the Pre-Socratics to understand the fundamental operations of the natural world to concerns about the way a person might live successfully in nature and society.
 Also explored are the notable Athenians of the classical period, Protagoras, Socrates, Plato and Aristotle, and the later schools of thought such as cynicism, skepticism, hedonism and stoicism.
 In the process, it provides a comprehensive understanding of the philosophical foundations of the Western world view.
 3 hrs. lecture/wk.

-PHIL 155 Introduction to Bioethics (3 Hours)
+PHIL 155 Bioethics (3 Hours)

-Prerequisites: BIOL 121 or BIOL 135 or equivalent course or department approval
+Prerequisites: BIOL 121 or high school biology with department approval